Ladies and gentlemen,

 For someone who was supposed to be deeply in love with Sirius, Lupin took his death amazingly well.
 I would have assumed losing the love of your life would include more screaming and crying, and not quite as much calming someone else down, followed up by healing Neville’s bleeding nose, and THEN marrying someone else and having a kid.

 Now, I admit I’m not an expert on writing romance.
-I’m just saying, it doesn’t really seem like their relationship is that of romantic love as much a friendship.
+I’m just saying, it doesn’t really seem like their relationship is that of romantic love as much as it is friendship.
 Until you can provide some compelling evidence to the contrary, I suggest you leave shipping Remus/Sirius for your fan fictions.

 Let’s move on.